samyuktha-ramesh/portfolio-chat/README.md

 Modern Large Language Models (LLMs) are extremely capable of creative tasks and reasoning, however often struggle with grounding their responses in external knowledge.
 This is where Retrieval-Augmented Generation (RAG) comes in.
 Traditional RAG approaches involve retrieving relevant documents or data from a knowledge base and using that information to inform the model's responses.
 However, tabular data presents unique challenges for RAG: The structure and format of tabular data can make it difficult for LLMs to interpret and utilize effectively.

 This repository contains a robust framework for retrieving and processing tabular data to enhance the capabilities of LLMs.
-We introduce `portfolio-rag`, a specialized tool for working with tabular portfolio data.
+We introduce `portfolio-chat`, a specialized tool for working with tabular portfolio data.
 However, this approach generalizes to all tabular data use cases.
 Developed as part of the [ETH Zurich FinsureTech Hub Innovation Project](https://finsuretech.ethz.ch/continuing-education/cas-ml-in-finance-and-insurance/innovation-projects.html) in collaboration with [PwC Switzerland](https://www.pwc.ch/).

 ## Installation